Latest KSST News

 US 75, from FM 1417 to SH 91 (Texoma Parkway).
 A reduced speed limit of 60 mph on the US 75 mainlanes has been set on the mainlanes for this construction project.
 Watch for shoulder closures and lane shifts on the northbound and southbound US 75 main lanes between SH 91 and FM 1417 as crews work on building new main lanes, bridges, and retaining walls.
 Watch for lane closures on the frontage roads between FM 1417 and SH 91.

-The southbound US 75 exit ramp (Exit 57) for Park Avenue will close for two weeks beginning July 22.
+The southbound US 75 exit ramp (Exit 57) for Park Avenue is closed to allow crews to complete the final pavement surfacing at this ramp.
 Motorists traveling southbound are asked to use the southbound exit for State Highway 91 and North Travis Street, and continue along the southbound frontage road to Park Avenue.
-They may also use the southbound exit for South Travis Street/FM 1417, which is scheduled to open to traffic on July 22.
+They may also use the southbound exit for South Travis Street/FM 1417.

-The southbound US 75 exit ramp (Exit 58) for Houston Street will also close for two weeks beginning July 22.
+The southbound US 75 exit ramp (Exit 58) for Houston Street is closed to traffic to allow crews to complete the final pavement surfacing at this ramp.
 Motorists traveling southbound are asked to use the southbound exit for North Travis Street and continue southward to Houston Street and on to Center Street.
-They may also use the southbound exit for South Travis Street/FM 1417, which is scheduled to open to traffic on July 22.
+They may also use the southbound exit for South Travis Street/FM 1417.

 US 75, at the US 82 intersection.
 Watch for lane closures and lane shifts for the frontage roads on the northbound and southbound US 75 frontage road lanes between South Loy Lake Road and Lamberth Street, as well as on the eastbound and westbound US 82 frontage road lanes between FM 131 and Loy Lake Road while crews work on construction of the new frontage road lanes and bridges.